haihala/whoops-all-grapplers/docs/1. Projects/Master tracker.md

 	- Heat
 - [[Testing framework v2]]
 - A way to pause the game (look at inspector)
-- Generic state based visibility toggler for UI components
+- Generic state based visibility toggler for UI components (there is a component for visibility)
 - Think about cancellability + moves having hit
 	- Currently can't cancel rest of active
 - Maybe if player collision used diamond shaped colliders it would be easier to handle sliding off when landing on the other player